davidkhala/AI/dify/ops/console.md

-web_sync cannot be used on a pipeline kb
+- web_sync cannot be used on a pipeline kb
-- you will see error
+- no way to set/reset password if you account is federated to social login